emilyruby/manifestoo/liberaldemocrats.md

   across the north of England and the Midlands.
 * Continue to back new entrants to the energy market, aiming for at least 30% of the household market to be supplied by competitors to the ‘Big 6’ by 2022.
+* Directly build homes to fill the gap left by the market, to reach our housebuilding target of 300,000 homes a year, through a government commissioning programme to build homes for sale and rent.
+* Ensure that half a million affordable, energy-efficient homes are built by the end of
+  the parliament.
+* Create at least 10 new garden cities in England.
+* Set up a new government-backed `British Housing and Infrastructure Development Bank`.
+* End the Voluntary `Right to Buy` pilots.
+* Require local plans to take into account at least 15 years of future housing need.
+* Enable local authorities to:
+  * Levy up to 200% council tax on second homes and ‘buy to leave empty’ investments from overseas.
+  * Enforce housebuilding on unwanted public sector land.
+  * Penalise excessive land-banking when builders with planning permission have failed to build after three years.
+  * End the Right to Buy if they choose.
+* Help people who cannot afford a deposit by introducing a new Rent to Own model where rent payments give tenants an increasing stake in the property, owning it outright after 30 years.
+* Ban lettings fees for tenants, cap upfront deposits and increase minimum standards in rented homes.
+* Deliver the `Transport for the North` strategy to promote growth, innovation and prosperity across northern England.
+* Remain opposed to any expansion of Heathrow, Stansted or Gatwick and any new airport in the Thames Estuary and will focus instead on improving existing regional airports such as Birmingham and Manchester.
+We will ensure no net increase in runways across the UK.
+* Introduce a new Young Person’s Bus Discount Card, for young people aged 16–21, giving a two-thirds discount on bus travel.
+* Ensure that every property in the UK is provided, by 2022, with a superfast broadband connection with a download speed of 30Mbps, an upload speed of 6Mbps, and an unlimited usage cap.
+* Invest £2 billion to ensure the provision of highspeed broadband across the rural UK.

 ### Industry